Revitalization Project Prompted by National Award

-In 2015, the City of Fort Dodge, Iowa advanced to the Quarterfinalist round of the America’s Best Communities competition, a $10M initiative to stimulate revitalization in small towns across America.
-The City received $50,000 to develop revitalization strategies for its local economy and improve the quality of life for residents.
+In 2015, the City of Fort Dodge, Iowa advanced to the quarterfinal round of America’s Best Communities competition, a $10M initiative focused on stimulating economic revitalization in small towns across America.
+As a quarterfinalist, the city was awarded $50,000 in seed money to develop revitalization strategies for its local economy and improve the quality of life for residents.

-The City of Fort Dodge and the Greater Fort Dodge Growth Alliance chose to focus the award on a neighborhood located in the northwest portion of the City, which is bordered by the Des Moines River to the west and Lizard Creek to the south.
-This district consists of small homes and has an older demographic with limited purchasing power, despite its proximity to some of the larger agriculturally-based businesses in the region.
-The area has experienced little growth and offers very little in the form of neighborhood services.
-Its proximity to the Des Moines River and US Hwy 169 create recreational and business opportunities for revitalization of the district.
+The City of Fort Dodge and the Greater Fort Dodge Growth Alliance chose to focus the awarded funds on a neighborhood located in the northwest portion of the city.
+Bordered by the Des Moines River to the east and Lizard Creek to the south, the Northwest River District was ripe for a revitalization effort.
+Although this neighborhood lies in close proximity to some of the larger agriculture-based businesses in the region, the area has experienced little growth since the 1980s and offers very little in the form of neighborhood services.
+In addition, the district is populated with smaller homes and an older demographic with limited purchasing power.

 Project Team Receives Award

-Our project team received a 2016 Award of Merit for Planning & Analysis for the project from the Iowa Chapter of the American Society of Landscape Architects (ASLA-IA).
-Team strengths in graphic design, infrastructure design, and recreational facilities planning were supported by a Market Assessment that guided plan development.
-We also provided consulting and marketing expertise to assist the community in securing the funds acquired through the America’s Best Communities competition.
+In recognition of their work performed on this project, The Snyder & Associates team received a 2016 Award of Merit for Planning & Analysis from the Iowa Chapter of the American Society of Landscape Architects (ASLA-IA).
+Team strengths in graphic design, infrastructure design, and recreational facilities planning were supported by a market assessment that guided the plan’s development.
+Snyder & Associates also provided consulting and marketing expertise to assist the community in securing the funds acquired through America’s Best Communities competition.